Risk-Neutral Moment-Based Estimation of Affine Option Pricing Models

 This paper provides a novel methodology for estimating option pricing models based on risk-neutral moments.
-We synthesize the distribution extracted from the term structure of option prices and exploit linear relationships between risk-neutral moments and latent factors within the continuous time affine stochastic volatility framework.
-We find that fitting option valuation models to risk-neutral moments (variance, skewness, and kurtosis) captures a sizable fraction of the information in option prices.
-The information loss from option prices to risk-neutral moments is more pronounced in the left tail of the distribution.
-The procedure also offers guidance on the components of stochastic volatility models that allow a replication of the salient features observed in the term structure of risk-neutral moments.
-From a practical perspective, employing risk-neutral moments instead of option prices also helps circumvent the challenge inherent in working with a large set of option contracts.
+We synthesize the distribution extracted from a panel of option prices and exploit linear relationships between risk-neutral cumulants and latent factors within the continuous time affine stochastic volatility framework.
+We find that fitting the Andersen, Fusari, and Todorov (2015b) option valuation model to risk-neutral moments captures the bulk of the information in option prices.
+Our estimation strategy is effective, easy to implement, and robust, as it allows for a direct linear filtering of the latent factors and a quasi-maximum likelihood estimation of model parameters.
+From a practical perspective, employing risk-neutral moments instead of option prices also helps circumvent several sources of numerical errors and substantially lessens the computational burden inherent in working with a large panel of option contracts.

-Keywords: Risk-neutral moments, Affine term structure, Stochastic volatility models, Latent factors
+Keywords: Risk-neutral moments, Affine models, Stochastic volatility, Latent factors

 JEL Classification: G12